A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Introduction

 \subsection{Acknowledgements}

 We thank Carolyn Abbott and Alexandre Martin for helpful discussions.
-MH thanks Montserrat Casals-Ruiz for being a strong proponent of the ``orthogonal set'' viewpoint during work on \cite{Rcubes}, which influenced the ideas in Section \ref{sec:CHHS_for_orth_sets} here.
+MH thanks Montserrat Casals-Ruiz for being a strong proponent of the “orthogonal set” viewpoint during work on \cite{Rcubes}, which influenced the ideas in Section~\ref{sec:CHHS_for_orth_sets} here.
+We thank Jason Behrstock for some useful comments on an earlier version, and the referee for numerous very helpful comments.